-If you’re looking into buying a whisky cask (or have just inherited one) they you may be wondering what capital gains tax may be due on your cask?
+If you’re looking into buying a whisky cask (or have just inherited one) they you may be wondering what capital gains tax may be due on your cask when you come to sell it?

 Are Whisky Casks Liable for Capital Gains Tax?

-The good news is that whisky casks are often seen as a wasting asset and as such are not subject to capital gains tax.
+The good news is that in the UK whisky casks are classed as a wasting asset and under UK tax treatment that means they are not subject to capital gains tax.

 What is a Wasting Asset?